dotnet/sourcelink/README.md

 - Issue when building WPF projects with `/p:ContinuousIntegrationBuild=true`: https://github.com/dotnet/sourcelink/issues/91
 - Issue when building WPF projects with embedding sources on and `BaseIntermediateOutputPath` not a subdirectory of the project directory: https://github.com/dotnet/sourcelink/issues/492

-## Alternative PDB distribution
+## PDB distributions

+If you distribute the library via a package published to [NuGet.org](http://nuget.org), it is recommended to build a [symbol package](https://docs.microsoft.com/en-us/nuget/create-packages/symbol-packages-snupkg) and publish it to [NuGet.org](http://nuget.org) as well.
+This will make the symbols available on [NuGet.org symbol server](https://docs.microsoft.com/en-us/nuget/create-packages/symbol-packages-snupkg#nugetorg-symbol-server), where the debugger can download it from when needed.

-Prior availability of [NuGet.org symbol server](https://docs.microsoft.com/en-us/nuget/create-packages/symbol-packages-snupkg#nugetorg-symbol-server) the recommendation used to be to include the PDB in the main NuGet package by setting the following property in your project:
+Alternatively, Portable PDBs can be included in the main NuGet package by setting the following property in your project:

 ```xml
   <PropertyGroup>